Finding issues

 , where the decimal refers to the index of the capture group.
 It is possible to compile a JQL query as a mix of dynamic and constant conditions.

-It is allowed to parse an email attribute that contains multiple values and even if more from these would result in potential matches (e.g. if multiple recipient addresses would satisfy the JQL condition).
-In such cases, the first applicable term (extracted from the attribute with the help of the regex) that results in an unambiguous match with a Jira issue is used.
+It is allowed to parse an email attribute that contains multiple values.
+If more from these would result in potential matches (e.g. if multiple recipient addresses would satisfy the JQL condition), the first applicable term (extracted from the attribute with the help of the regex) that results in an unambiguous match with a Jira issue is used.

 Example: